Peter-de-haas/twitch-notify/README.md

 * X was live, and is live = flag file exists, does not send notification
 * X was live, and is not live = flag file exists, deletes flag file, does not send notification
 * X was not live and is not live = does not send notification

+#testing
+once again testing to see if I can auth now